Assessments & Reporting

 Aaron Larson, 608-264-6129

-Data collected under WDNR's tiered monitoring system are used to identify where a specific river or stream falls on a continuum of water condition, which is the core assessment to determine if a waterbody is attaining its applicable designated uses.
-WDNR uses four levels of condition to represent waters’ placement in the overall water quality continuum.
+Data collected under WDNR's monitoring program are used to identify where a specific lake, river or stream falls on a continuum of water condition, which is the core assessment to determine if a water is attaining its applicable designated uses.
+WDNR uses four levels of condition to represent a water's placement in the overall water quality continuum.

 Key Indicators for Assessments

 Detailed assessments are tailored to the specific concerns for a waterbody.
 The assessment can include any of the parameters.
 Indicators are sub-divided into the following categories: